yestaehyung/llama-recipes-kor/README.md

 ```

-**Please note that the above requirements.txt will install PyTorch 2.0.1 version, in case you want to run FSDP + PEFT, please make sure to install PyTorch nightlies.**

 # Fine-tuning

 For fine-tuning Llama 2 models for your domain-specific use cases recipes for PEFT, FSDP, PEFT+FSDP have been included along with a few test datasets.
 For details see [LLM Fine-tuning](./docs/LLM_finetuning.md).